 SMTP2GO now sends mail with a return-path email address at a subdomain of your sender domain name (all of the necessary information and CNAME values can be found within the Verified Senders section of your dashboard).

-For maximum email delivery rates and better branding, it is important to add any domain names (that you send emails from) to the Sending > Sender Domains page.
-Adding a sender domain means that SPF and DKIM are automatically handled by us.
+For maximum email delivery rates and better branding, you’re required to add any domain names (that you send emails from) to the Sending > Verified Senders page.
+Adding a sender domain and updating the sending domain’s CNAME records means that SPF and DKIM are automatically handled by us.

 Previously, we would simply send emails using the exact same return-path email address as the one in your ‘From’ header.
 As the SPF protocol checks the domain name of the return-path email address, it will pass as there will be a CNAME pointing to us (and we maintain a correct SPF record at the subdomain it points to).